phiroict/kafka-packer-terraform-aws/README.md

 | Zookeeper    | 2888:3888 |    TCP   |
 | Kafka Broker | 9092      |    TCP   |

+After the theory now how we are setting these tools to be triggered by ansible.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Contributing

 1. Fork it!